ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 If this is not the case, AS retrieves AUTH_CRED_C, either using the "req_cnf" parameter or some other trusted source.
 After that, AS validates the actual AUTH_CRED_C.

-In either case, the AS also needs verify that C is in possession of the private key corresponding to the public key associated to AUTH_CRED_C.
-This may already have been established, for example, by C authenticating to AS using AUTHCRED_C as authentication credential, or by some other trusted party.
+In either case, the AS also needs to verify that C is in possession of the private key corresponding to the public key associated with AUTH_CRED_C.
+This may already have been accomplished, for example, by C authenticating to AS using AUTH_CRED_C as authentication credential, or by some other trusted party vouching for C to the AS.
+Alternatively, it is possible to use an approach for demonstrating proof-of-possession similar to {{Section 3.2 of I-D.ietf-ace-group-oscore-profile}}.

 In case of successful validations, AS stores AUTH_CRED_C as a valid authentication credential.
-Otherwise, the Client-to-AS request MUST be declined with the error code "unsupported_pop_key" as defined in {{Section 5.8.3 of RFC9200}}.
+Otherwise, the Client-to-AS request MUST be declined.

 An example of client-to-AS request is shown in {{token-request}}.
 In this example, C specifies its own authentication credential by reference, as the hash of an X.509 certificate carried in the "x5t" field of the "req\_cnf" parameter.